The development of the project will go through 5 fundamental stage:

-By living in the village, researchers will uncover the rituals, habits, motivations and stories of Amiais and its inhabitants, visitors and stakeholders.
-Also, by engaging people in conversations and activities, researchers will unveil what they find playful and how they might establish playful interactions with others and with objects.
-Participant observation, interviews and focus groups will be used to gather data.
+By direct contact and observation, researchers uncover the rituals, habits, motivations, and stories of Amiais and its inhabitants, visitors, and stakeholders.
+Also, researchers unveil what they find playful by engaging people in conversations and activities and how they might establish playful interactions with others and with objects.
+Participant observation, interviews, and focus groups are the principal methodologies to gather data.

 REFLECTION & CREATIVITY

-This stage comprise the analysis, interpretation, discussion and consolidation of all the information gathered and knowledge acquired during ethnographic immersion.
-Also, creative sessions with the inhabitants, stakeholders and visitors will be promoted, to brainstorm and envision scenarios and narratives for IoT playful intergenerational experiences in Amiais village.
+This stage comprises the analysis, interpretation, discussion, and consolidation of all the information gathered and knowledge acquired during ethnographic immersion.
+Also, creative sessions with the inhabitants, stakeholders, and visitors are fostered to brainstorm and envision scenarios and narratives for the metaverse experiences in Amiais village in Second Life.

 PARTICIPATORY DESIGN & AGILE DEVELOPMENT

-A strategy to bring together Participatory Design and Agile Development methodologies will be assembled and tested, and it must consider the need to provide the necessary training and to adapt the overly abstract representations of traditional design and development tools and processes, in order to ensure a high degree and quality of participation.
+Meanwhile, the design and development team will be formed, namely through selecting the testers to participate in the immersive experiences in Second Life.
+A strategy to bring together Participatory Design and Agile Development methodologies will be assembled and tested.
+It must consider the need to provide the necessary training and adapt the overly abstract representations of traditional design and development tools and processes to ensure a high degree and quality of participation.

-Case studies with different user groups (children, young people, seniors, intergenerational, foreigners, etc.), will be carried out, for large-scale testing and evaluation of the developed IoT system prototype.
-According to the results of this phase, the architecture, functionalities, interaction design, content, etc., of the IoT system will be tuned.
+Case studies with different user groups (children, young people, seniors, intergenerational, foreigners, etc.) are carried out for testing and evaluating the developed Immersive Playful Experiences in Second Life, namely by accessing the social interactions around the narratives and gameplay.
+According to the results of this phase, the narrative plots, architecture, functionalities, interaction design, content, etc., of the Second Life immersive experiences will be tuned.

 SUSTAINABILITY & MIGRABILITY MODELS